langurmonkey/website-source/content/blog/2025/motion-trails.md

 gpos = s_proj_view * vec4(world_pos, 1.0);
 ```

+## Results

+You have already seen the image at the top of this post.
+But an image without motion is frankly unimpressive.
+You can see a video of the effect in this Bluesky post:

+<blockquote class="bluesky-embed" data-bluesky-uri="at://did:plc:lyzlck7lyaeo5g5xcu3raydh/app.bsky.feed.post/3lrq3hfuzt22y" data-bluesky-cid="bafyreia5ly3dthnl42xmu6aaglis75jfmt4eljndglpvdpa7iree35dcqe" data-bluesky-embed-color-mode="system"><p lang="en">#GaiaSky will get a star streaks shader in the next release.
+This effect elongates stars in the direction of motion to create a sort of Star Trek travel effect.
+Of course, this can be turned off in the settings.<br><br><a href="https://bsky.app/profile/did:plc:lyzlck7lyaeo5g5xcu3raydh/post/3lrq3hfuzt22y?ref_src=embed">[image or embed]</a></p>&mdash; Gaia Sky (<a href="https://bsky.app/profile/did:plc:lyzlck7lyaeo5g5xcu3raydh?ref_src=embed">@gaiasky.bsky.social</a>) <a href="https://bsky.app/profile/did:plc:lyzlck7lyaeo5g5xcu3raydh/post/3lrq3hfuzt22y?ref_src=embed">Jun 16, 2025 at 15:26</a></blockquote><script async src="https://embed.bsky.app/static/embed.js" charset="utf-8"></script>

 ## Conclusion

 This vertex-based trail method avoids the cost and complexity of traditional post-processing while remaining physically intuitive and performant.
 This represents an ideal fit for real-time astronomical rendering, and for Gaia Sky in particular.